 labelsJson: {"label_1": "label_1_value", "label_2": "label2value"}

-- If user/admins require a CPU, MEM limit to be applied to all cluster resources, we can use this
+- If user/admins require a CPU, or MEM limit or requests to be applied to all cluster resources, we can use this

-values.
-These resource limits will be Inherited from the crane ENV when the child pods are deployed.
-Because, note that resource limit added to crane deployment will not be automatically inherited by the child pods.
+value.
+These resource limits/requests will be Inherited from the crane ENV when the child pods are deployed.
+Note that resource limits/requests added to crane deployment will not be automatically inherited by the child pods.
+You can either use one of them or both.
 Switch theenable

 toyes

-and add resource limits in a string format as per the example:
+and add resource limits/requests in a string format as per the example:

 enable: yes